BhoomiGohil/JS-Travel-Agency/README.md

 - Understand the implementation of responsive design principles.
 - Gain hands-on experience with user authentication flows.
 - Improve my skills in HTML, CSS, and JavaScript.

+## Acknowledgements

+Inspired by various travel resources and JavaScript tutorials.

 Happy Coding!